Monthly Archives: May 2012

 If we isolated this text from the rest of Acts we might conclude that others were led by the Spirit to forbid Paul from going to Jerusalem.
-But if we concluded that Paul was disobedient to the Spirit from the one text, we most assuredly would be wrong.
+But if we concluded that Paul was disobedient to the Spirit from this one text, we very likely would be wrong.

 Distinguished New Testament Scholar, F.F.
 Bruce, writes about verse four in his commentary on Acts: “It should not be concluded that this determination to go on was disobedience to the guidance of the Spirit of God; it was under constraint of that Spirit that he was bound for Jerusalem with such determination.”

-I agree with Bruce and the reason we are right is because the rest of Acts agrees with us.
-Or should I say, we agree with the rest of Acts.
-Several other verses in Acts help clarify the meaning.
+I agree with Bruce and the reason I am convinced we are right is because the rest of Acts agrees with us.
+Or should I say, we agree with the rest of Acts?
+Several other verses in Acts help clarify the meaning of Acts 21:4.

 - Acts 9:16 – “For I will show him (Paul) how much he must suffer for My Name’s Sake.”
 Paul did at times flee from suffering (Acts 9:25), but suffering was a part of God’s will for Paul.

 - Acts 19:21 – “Now after these things finished, Paul purposed in the Spirit to go to Jerusalem after he had passed through Macedonia and Achaia, saying, “After I have been there, I must also see Rome.”
 Paul is being led by the Spirit.